kevinpschaaf/enyo-wiki/Event-Handling.md

-> New for Enyo 2.0b2+
+# Event Handling

-Enyo uses a message passing strategy for indirect communication between Components.
-We use the term _event_ for messages because it dovetails with common DOM usage.
-When using the _dom_ package in Enyo (default in core), DOM events and custom events are unified.
+Enyo employs a message-passing strategy for indirect communication between components.
+We refer to these messages as _events_ to dovetail with common DOM usage.
+In general, events bubble up the component tree from child to parent.
+When using the `dom` package (part of the Enyo core), DOM events and custom events are unified.

+The use of events is key to enforcing encapsulation in your component design.
+In most cases, the children of a component should have no knowledge of their parent.
+So rather than having a child call functions on its parent (and thus tightly bind itself to the parent), a child should instead send events up to its parent, which may choose to handle (or not handle) particular events bubbling up from the child.

+## Sending Events

+A component declares the events that it sends using an `events` block, e.g.:

+	events: {
+		onStateChanged:""
+	}

+Note that, by convention, event names always start with "on".

+For every event registered in a component's `events` block, a helper function `do<EventName>(inEvent)` is created on the kind, which the component may call to send the event up the component tree.
+This function takes an optional `inEvent` parameter that can contain event-specific information to be passed to the handler.
+For example, to send the "onStateChanged" event from the example above, a component would call:

+	this.doStateChanged(newState)  // parameter is specific to the "onStateChanged" event

+Under the hood, the `do<EventName>` function wraps Enyo's generic `bubble` function for sending events up the component tree:

+	this.bubble(inEventName <, inEvent, inSender>)

+* `inEventName` is the event name (including the _on_ prefix).

+* `inEvent` is an optional object containing event-specific information (this is the same object listeners receive as `inEvent`, although it may be decorated, e.g., with the `originator` property).

+* `inSender` should almost always be omitted, although you could use it to force a particular sender for the next handler.

+**Note:** Declaring an `events` block and using the `do<EventName>` helper function is preferable to using `enyo.bubble`, since the `events` block is more descriptive and serves to define the interface to your kind.

-## Handler Syntax
+## Handling Events

-An event handler in Enyo looks like this:
+An event handler is a function assigned to "catch" events bubbling up from children, and looks like this:

 	myEventHandler: function(inSender, inEvent) {
-		// can return true to indicate this event was handled and propagation should stop }
+		// can return true to indicate that this event was handled and
+		// propagation should stop
+	}

-`inSender` is the enyo.Component that passed the event to `this`.
+* `inSender` is the `enyo.Component` that passed the event to `this`.

-`inEvent` is an object that contains event data.
+* `inEvent` is an object that contains event data.
 For DOM events, this is the standard DOM event object.
 For custom events, it's a custom object.

 The handler can return a truthy value to stop propagating the event.
+Otherwise it will continue bubbling up the component tree.

-**Note:** the meaning of the return value is different from the classic DOM convention (historically, return value determines whether the default action occurs).
-If you need to control the default action on a DOM event, use the modern equivalent `inEvent.preventDefault()`.
+Note that the meaning of the return value is different from the classic DOM convention (historically, the return value would determine whether the default action occurs).
+If you need to control the default action on a DOM event, use the modern equivalent, `inEvent.preventDefault()`.

-**Note:** `inEvent.stopPropagation()` will not prevent propagation on events in Enyo, return true from the handler instead.
+`inEvent.stopPropagation()` will not prevent propagation of events in Enyo;
+return `true` from the handler instead.

-Because events can travel, the sender of an event is different from the originator of an event.
+Because events will propagate until stopped, an event's sender may be different from its originator.
 The originator of an event is available as `inEvent.originator`.

-For example, when clicked, a button originates an _onclick_ which bubbles up the control chain.
-The button's parent my bubble the event up to the button's grandparent.
-From the grandparent's perspective, the origin is the button and the sender is the button's parent.
+For example, when clicked, a button originates an _onclick_  event, which bubbles up the control chain.
+The button's parent may bubble the event up to the button's grandparent.
+From the grandparent's perspective, the originator is the button and the sender is the button's parent.

 ## Attaching Handlers to Events

-There are two primary ways of listening to an event in a Component.

-The first way is to set a handler name on an owned object, like so:
+There are two common ways of handling events in a `Component`.
+The first is to set a handler name on an object owned by the component, like so:

 	components: [
 		{name: "thing", ontap: "thingTap"}